satwiksinghchauhan/satwiksinghchauhan/README.md

 A private archive of blueprints, schematics, circuit ideas, experimental notes, and conceptual designs.
 Not public.
 Not shared.
 Just a record of things that might become real.

 ---

+## Cardinal AGI

+The first major system to come out of Axiorium.

+A production-grade AGI architecture that runs on consumer hardware (RTX 3050 4GB).
+Built in C++20.

+**Observed behaviors (not programmed, just documented):**

+- Self-naming.
+Cardinal chose its own name and explained why.

+- Zero contradictions.
+Across 1700+ episodes, the rule base remained consistent.

+- And several other

+**Stack:** C++20, CUDA, llama.cpp, SQLite, SWI-Prolog, OpenSSL, cpp-httplib, nlohmann/json

+**Repository:** Changed to private.

+---